 When we think about and relate to other people, we inevitably filter our impressions through the prism of our own identities.
 It is sometimes hard to appreciate that others will see the world very differently to us.
 We are each exposed to various experiences, relationships and pressures that contribute to how we think of ourselves and how we are thought of.
 We cannot really know what it is like to occupy the identity of another, but we can remain open to exploring what it might be like.

 Bear in mind here that organisations, professions and even sectors have identities, as well as people.
 They develop collective – if also contested – ways of thinking about and seeing the world.

 Let’s provide you with an example of how identity can shape our work: I (Owain) cannot, professionally, remove my knowledge of political discourse and language: I tend to see patterns that can be enlightening but also sometimes dispiriting.
 I was brought up to think of myself in the world communally, of my responsibility to others and find it hard to think of only myself and my own interests in politics.
 Materially, I cannot escape the fact that I, at present, live a fairly comfortable life, in a pleasant middle class neighbourhood, employed in a fulfilling job in a stable and respected organisation.
 My parents did not have this privilege, of course, but it is impossible for me to understand what life would have been like for my father growing up in a working class community in west Wales.
 I do not know what it is like to live in social housing, getting by on insecure employment, people who have felt the brunt of globalisation and tough economic times.

-In the next section you will think about a couple of ways in which you can reflect on your own identity as a means of opening your own identity to difference.
+In the next section we will think about a couple of ways in which we can reflect on our own identities as a means of opening our own identities to difference.